 Clinical skills evaluation center staff monitor all testing administrations for the Step 2 CS examination.
 You must follow instructions of test center staff throughout the examination.
 Failure to do so may result in a determination of irregular behavior.
 The USMLE Bulletin of Information provides a complete description of irregular behavior and the consequences of a finding of irregular behavior.

-Irregular behavior includes any action by applicants, examinees, potential applicants, or others when solicited by an applicant and/or examinee that subverts or attempts to subvert the examination process.
+Irregular behavior includes any action by applicants, examinees, potential applicants, or others when solicited by an applicant and/or examinee that could compromise the validity, integrity, or security of the USMLE examination process.

 1. On-Site Orientation